Is It OK to Only Play Gambits? The Pros and Cons of a Sacrificial Chess Diet

 ❌ 2.
 Struggles in Classical Time Controls

-In long games, opponents can defend accurately.
+In long games, you can get shitlocks defending.

 ❌ 3.
 Predictability